iLVL-Key/FFXI/gearswap/readme.md

 <summary>BRD</summary>

-Version 1.0 BETA-6
-- Adjusted the Song List display.
-Bullet in front of each song is now larger and colored to indicate which type of song (default colors match the XIView color scheme for song icons).
-Party Member names are now centered, and colored based on their lowest current song duration.
-Song durations are now right-aligned.
-- Added Enmity set and PaeonEnmity option to use Paeons for hate generation.
-- Fixed precast so that if Nightingale is up it will equip the proper specific song buff gear instead of the base buff_song set.

 Version 1.0 BETA-5
 - Adjusted Song List to display a musical notee as the bullet to indicate a dummy song.